ghdl/ghdl-cosim/doc/vhpidirect/examples/quickstart.rst

 -------------------------------------------------------

-Although most of the provided examples are written in C, VHPIDIRECT can be used with any language that supports a C-alike compile and link model.
+Although most of the provided examples are written in C, VHPIDIRECT can be used with any language that supports a C-like compile and link model.

 This example shows how to time the execution of a simulation from either C or Ada.
 In both cases, function ``clock`` is used to get the time before and after calling ``ghdl_main``.
-Regarding the build procedure, it is to be noted that C sources are elaborated with :option:`-e`, because GHDL allows to pass parameters (in this case, additional C sources) to the compiler and/or linker.
+Regarding the build procedure, it is to be noted that C sources are elaborated with :option:`-e`, because GHDL allows passing parameters (in this case, additional C sources) to the compiler and/or linker.
 However, since it is not possible to do so with Ada, ``gnatmake``, :option:`--bind` and :option:`--list-link` are used instead.
 See :ref:`COSIM:VHPIDIRECT:Linking` for further info about custom linking setups.